Zoewewe/EISP-Example/README.md

 # EISP-Example
-I created an EISP for a hypothethical bank
+I created an EISP for a hypothethical bank :D